Regression adjustment in completely randomized experiments with a diverging number of covariates: Introduction

-In addition, we prove that \citet{lin13}'s estimator is asymptotically normal under $\kappa p\rightarrow 0$ and extra mild conditions, with the same variance formula as the fixed-$p$ regime.
-Furthermore, we proposed a debiased estimator, which is asymptotically normal under an even weaker assumption $\kappa^{2} p \log p\rightarrow 0$, with the same variance as before.
-In the favorable case where all leverage scores are close to their average $p / n$, \citet{lin13}'s estimator is asymptotically normal when $p = o(n^{1/2})$, but the debiased estimator is asymptotically normal when $p = o(n^{2/3} / (\log n)^{1/3})$. \citet{lin13}'s estimator may also be asymptotically normal in the latter regime, but it requires an extra condition (See Theorem \ref{thm:asym_normality_htau}).
+In addition, we prove that the regression-adjusted estimator is asymptotically normal under $\kappa p\rightarrow 0$ and extra mild conditions, with the same variance formula as in the fixed-$p$ regime.
+Furthermore, we propose a debiased estimator, which is asymptotically normal under an even weaker assumption $\kappa^{2} p \log p\rightarrow 0$, with the same variance as before.
+Therefore, this new estimator reduces the asymptotic bias without inflating the asymptotic variance.
+In the favorable case where all leverage scores are close to their average $p / n$, the regression-adjusted estimator is asymptotically normal when $p = o(n^{1/2})$, but the debiased estimator is asymptotically normal when $p = o\{ n^{2/3} / (\log n)^{1/3}\} $.
+The regression-adjusted estimator may also be asymptotically normal in the latter regime, but it requires an extra condition; see Theorem \ref{thm:asym_normality_htau}.
 In our simulation, the debiased estimator indeed yields better finite-sample inferences.

-For statistical inference, we propose several asymptotically conservative variance estimators, which yield valid asymptotic Wald-type confidence intervals for the ATE.
-We prove the results under the same regime $\kappa \log p \rightarrow 0$ with the same conditions as required for the asymptotic normality.
+For statistical inference, we propose several asymptotically conservative variance estimators, which yield valid asymptotic Wald-type confidence intervals for the \ATE.
+We prove the results under the same conditions as required for the asymptotic normality.
+To prove these results, we also make some technical contributions by proving novel vector and matrix concentration inequalities for sampling without replacement.

-Importantly, our theory does not require any modeling assumptions on the {\it fixed} potential outcomes and the covariates.
-It is nonparametric.

-We prove novel vector and matrix concentration inequalities for sampling without replacement.
-These tools are particularly useful for finite population causal inference, and can also complement and potentially enrich the theory in other areas such as survey sampling \citep[e.g.,][]{cochran07}, matrix sketching \citep[e.g.,][]{woodruff14} and transductive learning \citep[e.g.,][]{el09}.